-Serious athletes have long known about the benefits of high intensity interval training (HIIT)—alternating periods of short, intense anaerobic exercise with less intense recovery periods—and they’ve been reaping the rewards, too.
+Serious athletes have long known about the benefits of high-intensity interval training—alternating periods of short, intense anaerobic exercise with less intense recovery periods—and they’ve been reaping the rewards, too.

 Next time you’re slogging on a run, pick it up—just for 60 seconds.
-A study in PLoS ONE found that just one minute of high intensity work on an otherwise not-so-hard workout can boost your endurance and your overall health, seen through measures like improved blood pressure and higher counts of mitochondria, which help fuel your body and brain.
+A study in PLoS ONE found that just one minute of high-intensity work on an otherwise not-so-hard workout can boost your endurance and your overall health, seen through measures like improved blood pressure and higher counts of mitochondria, which helps fuel your body and brain.
 And that improved endurance will carry over to your more moderate-intensity runs, rides, and other workouts.

 We know: You already know these workouts are more efficient than any other kind.
-But, there's science to back up just how crazy-efficient they are.
-“You can get the same, if not greater, results in half the time of low-intensity longer duration workout sessions,” says Holland, citing a 2013 study in the Journal of Physiology.
-That study found that sedentary men who did 40 to 60 minutes of cycling at 65 percent of their max five times a week and those who did sprint interval training for less than 12 minutes each time three times a week saw similar results, including reduced aortic stiffness and increased insulin sensitivity.
+But there's science to back up just how crazy-efficient they are.
+“You can get the same, if not greater, results in half the time of low-intensity longer-duration workout sessions,” says Holland, citing a 2013 study in the Journal of Physiology.
+That study found that sedentary men who did 40 to 60 minutes of cycling at 65% of their max five times a week and those who did sprint interval training for less than 12 minutes each time three times a week saw similar results, including reduced aortic stiffness and increased insulin sensitivity.

 6. Switching it up gets you similar results